suzuken/yamlssm/README.md

 ## Notice

 * Only supports default encryption key of your account.
-* To set aws region, please use `AWS_REGION` environment variables.
-This behavior based on aws-sdk-go.
-If you run yamlssm on your EC2 or some kind of instance on AWS, it's use that environent on default.
+* To set aws region, please use `AWS_REGION` environment variables. (ex. `export AWS_REGION='ap-northeast-1'`)
+* This behavior based on aws-sdk-go.
+If you run yamlssm on your EC2 or some kind of instance on AWS, it's use that environment on default.

 ## References